Renting Out Your Home or Condo

 Known 2013 Rental Income: $212,687 gross / $103,217 net

-With this property, the annual ownership cost is about $39,846 not including electric and interior condo insurance.
+With this property, the annual ownership cost is about $39,846, not including electric and interior condo insurance.
 You can see that the income easily covers the annual cost of ownership, plus pays out about $63,371 to the owner.
-The full service luxury properties do cost more to purchase, and cost more in HOA dues, but they do generate more in income as well.
+The full-service luxury properties do cost more to purchase and cost more in HOA dues, but they do generate more income as well.

 Example created: August 2014

-In summary, we can surely say that Park City real estate is a great place to park money.
-If you buy stocks instead, they can go up or down in value at the drop of hat.
-Real estate is more common to go up, over time as a long term investment.
-With a home or condo you get to use it, or let your family and friends use it.
-Even if the value of the property goes down for a few years, like what we have just been going through, the property is still the same great property and you still use it the same.
-The value only matters if you intend to sell it.
-If your purchase a property as an investment property, you may be able to write off trips to check on it (ask your accountant first).
+In summary, we can confidently say that Park City real estate is an excellent place to invest money.
+If you buy stocks instead, their value can fluctuate suddenly.
+Real estate typically appreciates more steadily over time as a long-term investment.
+With a home or condo, you can use it yourself or let family and friends enjoy it.
+Even if the property's value decreases for a few years, like recently, the property itself remains the same, and you can still use it just as before.
+The value only matters if you plan to sell.
+If you purchase a property as an investment, you might be able to deduct trips to check on it (ask your accountant first).

 First and foremost, buy for yourself.
 Don't get caught up in the minor details.
 It all shakes out quite evenly.

-If making money is most important, you may want to keep your money in the stock market or invest into an emerging company, but at some point in life what are you working for?
-Owning property in Park City is a great way to rewartd yourself for allm of your life's hard work.
-Its also a great way to reward your family for their support of you, and allows you to spend time together and reconnect with them in a way that you simply cannot do at home.
+If making money is most important, you may want to keep your money in the stock market or invest in an emerging company, but at some point in life, what are you working for?
+Owning property in Park City is a great way to reward yourself for all of your life's hard work.
+It's also a great way to reward your family for their support of you and to spend time together and reconnect with them in a way you simply cannot at home.